octabytes/octabytes.github.io/content/databases/nosql/valkey.md

     - title: In-memory store
       description: All data in Valkey is stored in RAM, delivering the fastest possible access times to the data for both read and write requests.
     - title: Optimized for speed
-      description: Written in ANSI C, Valkey compiles extremely efficient machine code and requires little overhead.
+      description: "Written in ANSI C, Valkey compiles extremely efficient machine code and requires little overhead.
 It uses a (mostly) single-threaded event loop model that optimally uses the CPU core it's running on.
-The data structures used internally are implemented for maximum performance.
+The data structures used internally are implemented for maximum performance."
     - title: Support for arbitrary data
       description: Data stored in Valkey can be in any form and size.
 Valkey is binary-safe so it can store any data, from human-readable text to encoded binaries.
 A single data element in Valkey can range in size from 0 bytes to 0.5GB, allowing it to cache almost any datum.
     - title: Key-based access